driftlesslabs/larch/docs/user-guide/installation.md

 python -m pip install larch6
 ```

+This will install the package and all of its required dependencies.
+Note that
+while the installation name (using pip) is "larch6", the package import name
+(from within Python) is still just "larch", and you cannot install both
+Larch v5 and Larch v6 in the same environment.

 Once installed, use larch as you normally would, import it in Python as just `larch`:

 ```python